It's a pleasure and a privilege to be here with you this final hour, and then Rush is back, which is certainly good news.

 Yeah, he's our friend.

-We listened to him and we had him on uh the show once when we were sitting in.
+We listened to him and we had him on the show once when we were sitting in.

-And uh that's that's worth picking up, too.
+And that's worth picking up, too.

 So anyway, I was glad I got that mentioned and get some other things in here.

-I am Paul W. Smith, fellow student of the Limbaugh Institute for advanced conservative studies, where there is never a final exam, but we are tested every day.
+I am Paul W. Smith, fellow student of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day.

-So we get all the seasons and we try to get them all in a very short period of time.
+So we get all the seasons, and we try to get them all in a very short period of time.

 Arthur Brooks is here.

-He wrote a book called Who Really Cares the Surprising Truth About Compassionate Conservatism.
+He wrote a book called Who Really Cares?
+The Surprising Truth About Compassionate Conservatism.

-Arthur, uh I'm Paul W. Smith.
+Arthur, I'm Paul W. Smith.

-Welcome in to the Rush Limbaugh program.
+Welcome in to the Rush Limbaugh Program.

 Thanks for having me, Paul.